Asymmetric Encryption or Digital Signature: Which One Do You Need?

 Digital Signatures: Ensuring Data Integrity and Non-repudiation

-While one of the most common techniques of encryption is applied to mask the content of data during transmission, the use of digital signatures provides a means of authenticating data and checking that it has not been tampered with.
+While one of the most common encryption techniques is applied to mask the content of data during transmission, the use of digital signatures provides a means of authenticating data and checking that it has not been tampered with.

 Also Read: Digital Signature vs Digital Certificate

-Digital signatures also work on asymmetric encryption principles; however, their functions are different from encryption.
+Digital signatures also work on asymmetric encryption principles; however, their functions differ from encryption.

 Here’s how they work: